sablonier/flexcards/README.md

             group: content
             ...
 ```
+The number of position follows reading order left>right>top>down.

 ## Bolt/Bootstrap 4/jQuery/.twig resources for your own development
-All the scripts and css are included in the theme and have no other dependencies.
-Here some links to get more information about using this resources for your own work:
+All the standard scripts and css are included in the theme (no CDN links).
+For more information about using this resources for your own work:

  * [Bolt CMS template work](https://docs.bolt.cm/3.2/getting-started/introduction)
  * [bootstrap >=4](https://v4-alpha.getbootstrap.com/) as framework